energywebfoundation/challenge/applications/emobility_did_onboarding_tool.md

 ### Technical Architecture

 * Estimated Duration: 1 week
-* Aim: Document outlining the technical architecture of the testing tool that follows the beforehand identified requirements
+* Aim: Document outlining the technical architecture of the testing tool that follows the already-identified requirements

 ### Pilot Version
 * Estimated Duration: 3 weeks